What is CAPI (Conversion API)?

 - 5–17% improvement in Smart Bidding performance

-- 80%+ match rate for GCLID + user identifier combinations
+- 80%+ match rate for GCLID and user identifier combinations